 All of our churches have parking within easy walking distance, and at St. Mary’s you are also able to use Sainsbury’s car park opposite the church.

 Wear whatever you feel comfortable in.
 Don’t dress to try and be someone you’re not.
-A few people coming in suits, others in jeans and tee-shirts.
+A few people come in suits, others in jeans and tee-shirts.
 Whatever you wear you will be welcome.

 Can I bring my children?